mike99mac/minimy-mike99mac/gcode/README.md

 | Front and back L moldings | 4   | ~20" (each will be cut to size later) |
 | Raspberry Pi platform     | 1   | 2.75" x 3.625" x 1.25" tall |

 One other piece is a *platform* used to elevate the Raspberry Pi.
 The thickness must be slightly taller than the power supply for proper access to the Raspberry Pi's power and display ports.
-Usually 1-1/4" thick is enough, but not always - measure the big power supply you have.
+Usually 1-1/4" thick is enough, but not always - measure the height of your power supply.

 Following is a diagram of the side moldings (*Double dado*) and the L-shaped moldings